 Our mission at Buena Vista Arts-integrated Magnet School is to guarantee high standards of excellence for scholars in an environment that promotes the arts.
-This will be achieved by providing a comprehensive standards-based education in academics, dance, music, theatre, and visual arts.
+This will be achieved by providing a comprehensive standards-based education in academics, dance, music, theater, and visual arts.
 The school community will encourage individual student talents, creativity, passion, and their love of the arts.

+Mr. Barnett, Principal

-Mr. Barnett, Principal Mrs. Baeskens, Assistant Principal Mrs. Smith, VAPA-Teacher on Assignment Mrs. Dahlen, Office Manager Ms. Powers, Health Aide
+Mr. Brubaker, Assistant Principal

+Mrs. Smith, VAPA-Teacher on Assignment

+Mrs. Dahlen, Office Manager

+Ms. Powers, Health Aide

 This handbook belongs to:

-Name:
+Name: Will hate Vision

 Teacher:

 Room #: Grade Level:

-\Spanish versions of this handbook are posted online @omsd.net/schools/Buena Vista and available for print upon request\
+^{}Spanish versions of this handbook are posted online @omsd.net/schools/Buena Vista and available for print upon request